datatrustengineering/DataTrustEngineering/README.md

 - **Compliance**: GDPR adherence metrics.
 - **Accuracy**: Model performance monitoring (MLflow-compatible).

-**DataOps Features**:
-- Real-time refresh for agility (DataOps Principle #1).
-- Open-source for collaboration (DataOps Principle #4).
-- Lightweight, Superset-compatible visualizations (DataOps Principle #7).

 Find it in `/tools/data-trust-dashboard/DTE_Trust_Dashboard.html`.
-More artifacts—like data quality patterns and lineage trackers—are on the way!
+More artifacts—like data quality patterns and trust evals—are on the way!

+Explore [UseCases.md](UseCases.md) to see how to apply DTE principles with open-source code.

 ## Getting Started